Same-Store Sales Enjoy Small Rebound

 New York —

-Breaking out results on a regional basis, the Southeast outperformed the rest of the country, said Levis.
+Breaking out sales results on a regional basis, Levis said, “On balance, the Southeast followed by the Northeast were the top performing regions.”

 Johnson Redbook Index